jasPerSh122902/BattleArenaExersice/The Battle Area Documentation.md

 >+ *Name* : Load() bool
 >>+ Description : Loads the eneney and player

+The player file holds the idea of player and all strings and arrays.

 + $File Name$ : Player.cs
 >+ *Name* : Item[] _invenotry